Jan de Hartog: Move to America

-He published the next book in the Martinus series, The Commodore, in 1986 while he was living in "The Walled Garden" in Somerset, England, and it was followed by The Centurion (1989), which explored an interest in which he and his wife had become involved, dowsing.
-In the novel, Martinus Harinxma dabbled with dowsing and was led on a journey that followed in the footsteps of a Roman centurion.
-The real story, in terms of researching and writing this book, was not much different from the book itself, with the exception of fictional elements, which were used to carry the story along.
+He published the next book in the Martinus series, The Commodore, in 1986 while he was living in The Walled Garden in East Coker, Somerset, England, and it was followed by The Centurion (1989), which explored an interest in which he and his wife had become involved, dowsing.

-In 1993, Jan and Marjorie returned to Houston with minimum publicity, to a much-omproved atmosphere.
-Shortly afterward, he returned to the Quaker theme to write the last in the series, The Peculiar People, in 1992.
+In 1993, de Hartog and his wife returned to Houston.
+He returned to the Quaker theme to write the last in the series, The Peculiar People, in 1992.

-That was followed by his last fully-completed novel, The Outer Buoy: A Story of the Ultimate Voyage in 1994, which was once again a Martinus Harinxma novel that expressed quite clearly Jan de Hartog's own fascination with becoming old, the inner explorations of the mind, and perhaps even a desire to rest.
+De Hartog's last fully completed novel was The Outer Buoy: A Story of the Ultimate Voyage in 1994.

-In 1996, Jan de Hartog was chosen to be honored as the annual "Special Guest" at the Netherlands Film Festival.
+In 1996, de Hartog was honored as the annual "Special Guest" at the Netherlands Film Festival.

-Six years later, in 2002, Jan de Hartog died at the age of 88.
-Appropriately, his ashes were taken to sea on an ocean-going tugboat, the SMITWIJS SINGAPORE, and were scattered on the surface of the sea at position 52.02.5 N – 04.05.0 E at 13.10 hrs LT by his wife, Marjorie, and his son, Nick, while other family members spread flowers at the site.
+In 2002, de Hartog died at the age of 88.
+His ashes were taken to sea on a tugboat, the SMITWIJS SINGAPORE, and were scattered on the surface of the sea at position 52.02.5 N – 04.05.0 E at 13.10 hrs LT by his wife, Marjorie, and his son, Nick, while other family members spread flowers at the site.

-A few years later, Marjorie de Hartog decided to collate and to edit a short story that her husband had been working on some time ago in the hope of releasing it in his memory.
-A View of the Ocean was published in 2007, and was the story, in essence, of Jan's own mother's death, which reveals his first contact with Quakers.
+In 2007, Marjorie de Hartog edited a short story that her husband had begun, A View of the Ocean.